-- Contracts with suppliers and manufacturers accommodate the delay to the smart meter programme.
+- Contracts with suppliers and manufacturers accommodate the delay to the smart meter programme. - SMETS 1 meters not enrolled into the DCC are protected under the churn contract provisions.

 Environment: Failure to source or disposed of meters responsibly.

 Mitigation:

-- Robust due diligence in place for all assets purchased to ensure relevant standards of environmental compliance are observed.

-- Meters are disposed of using responsible logistics providers who have the appropriate environmental standards accreditation.

-- Any materials which give rise to hazardous waste are also handled and disposed of in line with Health and Safety Executive guidelines.
+- Robust due diligence is in place for all assets purchased to ensure relevant standards of environmental compliance are observed. - Meters are disposed of using responsible logistics providers who have the appropriate environmental standards accreditation. - Any materials which give rise to hazardous waste are also handled and disposed of in line with Health and Safety Executive guidelines.